leczy642/MySQL-CSV-Result-Converter-/README.md

 To install application

 1. Download application
 2. Unzip the file and move to your PHP XAMPP/MAMP/LAMP server's directory.
-Ensure you take note of the file name (MySQL-CSV-Result-Converter)
+Ensure you take note of the [app_folder_name] (MySQL-CSV-Result-Converter)
 4. Import the csvconvertdb.sql file into mysql to create the application database with predefined tables.
 5. Run the script in your browser